 The Family Dynamics

-Family enterprises are complex systems, whether they operate in the context of an operating family business or as stakeholders in a large passive investment corporation.
+Family enterprises are complex systems, whether their structure includes an operating family business or stakeholders in a large passive investment corporation.
 It’s in this environment that the intersection between financial wealth and family intersect, and conflict can arise.
 Having worked with generations of business families through their own unique transitions, we recognize the need to have proper continuity planning in place to ensure that all stakeholders can have a voice in the stewardship of a family legacy.
-Governance is key component that allows for open communication among family members and forms the basis of trust and respect.
+Governance is a key component that allows a framework for open communication among family members and forms the basis of trust and respect.

 Financial education is the key to being able to make sound investment decisions and provides the foundation upon which families can ensure a lasting legacy.
 Richter Family Office spends a tremendous amount of time educating its clients and their children to ensure that they are empowered to understand the complexities of their wealth and have the capacity to make well-informed decisions in their own right.
 As part of its commitment in this area, Richter and Richter Family Office have created bespoke seminars for our families to provide them with a deeper understanding into the areas of: